-Water quality information supplied by the Oregon Department of Environmental Quality’s Laboratory and Environmental Assessment Program in Hillsboro through its own studies and working with sister agencies provided data for several key environmental indicators as part of the Willamette River Report Card released earlier today by the Meyer Memorial Trust.
+Water quality information supplied by the Oregon Department of Environmental Quality’s Laboratory and Environmental Assessment Program in Hillsboro through its own studies and working with sister agencies provided data for several key environmental indicators as part of the Willamette River Report Card released in December 2015 by the Meyer Memorial Trust.
 In general, the river receives a B- grade, with most indicators showing a worsening trend from upstream to downstream.
 The report card also highlights some areas of the river that need more attention.

 The Meyer Memorial Trust’s Willamette River Initiative produced the Willamette River Report Card with the help of the University of Maryland’s Center for Environmental Science and technical experts from more than 20 agencies and organizations.
 The Report Card is designed to inspire elected officials, advocates and citizens to come together to shape the next generation of improvements to the Willamette River as the valley grapples with a warming climate, reduced snowpacks and pressure from a growing population.

 The river was evaluated on five categories of river health:

 - Water quality, which includes river water temperature and the level and health risk of toxics;

 - Fish and wildlife, based on the status of bald eagles, juvenile Chinook salmon and other native fish species;

 - Habitat, based on two important river features: intact floodplain forest and complex and changing river channels;

 - Flow, the measure of how much water is flowing through the river compared to historical flows; and